UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 # Introduction
+The primary objective of our TA4 activities is to adapt and leveage the Macrostrat and xDD data systems for the CriticalMAAS workflow.
+This places emphasis on the geological data that are central to TA3 modelling pipeline.
+Our specific immediate objectives are to 1) build a geological map ingestion and harmonization system for TA1 output that can rapidly augment the more than 300 geological maps that are already available in Macrostrat and tailoring the map data access points (APIs and tile servers) to conform with TA3 requirements, and 2) establishing an xDD corpus and document annotation and distribution pipeline that can faciliate TA2 data extraction tasks.
+We are attempting to facilitate integration of TA1 and some of TA2 outputs by focusing on geological units that appear in maps, geologic columns, and the liteature, the goal being to augument map/column units with additional geological data that can be used in modelling steps.
+This initial thrust is therefore largely focused on integrating data extraction and assimilation pipelines that are directed towards TA3.
+Human-in-the-loop interfaces for assessing, annotating, and editing the data from TA1 and TA2 will be developed as the data flow pipelines are established.
+Here we report on our Phase 1 research plan to accomplish these objectives.

 ## Success criteria for Macrostrat TA4 system

-- Can we provide TA1 and TA2 data to TA3 (and other TA4 performers), en masse?
+- Can we provide the data produced by TA1 and TA2 to TA3 (and other TA4 performers), on demand and en masse?
-- Can we provide augment and standardize these datasets to provide relevant lithologic info?
+- Can we augment and standardize these datasets to provide relevant geological information, particularly lithology and its properties?

 ## System goals